Strategy and plans

 The University of Canterbury recognises long-term sustainability as one of the key strategic issues that will increasingly affect both the University and wider society.
 This thinking is linked with the University's vision of "people prepared to make a difference".

 UC’s Senior Management Team adopted a Sustainability Framework in 2018.
 This sets out the areas that UC will focus on in order to embrace sustainability: teaching, learning and research, partnerships and operations.

-A new strategy to support this work is being developed by the Sustainability Office with a new Sustainability Working Group.
-This strategy will replace the draft Sustainability Strategy 2012-2022.
-It will help systematically address sustainability across the University.
-View the original draft Sustainability Strategy here:
+A new strategy to support this work is being developed by the Sustainability Office with a new Sustainability Reference Group.
+This Group is facilitated by the Sustainability Advisor.

 Other plans include:

 - University of Canterbury Transport Issues and Options 2017 document

 - University of Canterbury Waterways – Issues and Options document

 are also intended to inform UC's Campus Master Planning for Sustainability process.

 See the Working Groups page for membership of current working groups involved with sustainability at UC.

 The University of Canterbury will be recognised locally, nationally and internationally as a leader and model in its commitment to the principles and practices of sustainability and research, teaching and critique of sustainability in all aspects of its activities.